BradBot1/LifeSteal/README.md

 A fabric server side implementation of the LifeSteal SMP

-## Notice when updating to v2.0.0
+## Notice for when updating to v2.0.0

-There has been alot of changes since v1.2.0 and as a result som of your config options will not be usuable by the mod (*i did some tidying up*)
+There has been alot of changes since v1.2.0 and as a result some of your config options (*two*) will not be usuable by the mod (*i did some tidying up*)

 ## Required Mods

 > This mod is dependent on [BFAPI](https://github.com/BradBot1/BradsFabricApi)

 ## Config

+> This is out of date as of v2.0.0

 The config is found under `lifesteal.json` in the config directory